This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 All the benefits of a message queue

-Event streams offer most of the same benefits as you saw with message queues in the previous section: they help you
+Event streams offer most of the same benefits as you saw with message queues previously: they help you

 Even stronger decoupling

 them messages.
-Event streaming also allows services only interact with a single interface, the event streaming
+Event streaming also allows services to interact with only a single interface, the event-streaming

 platform, but it is even more decoupled, as publishers don’t need to be aware of consumers at all.
 This unlocks